amardomingo/doorcontrol/README.md

   Remember to change '0.5.2a' for the version number corresponding to the one you download.

-  Alternatively, you can install the version avaliable through the raspberry repositories, python-rpi.gpio.
+  Alternatively, you can install the version available through the raspberry repositories, python-rpi.gpio.

     aptitude install python-rpi.gpio

+#### Auth-system dependencies:

+  You can use either ldap authentication, or a csv file with a list of names a DNIs on it.
+Each of them have different requirements:

+##### LDAP Authentication

+  In this case, you will need to install the python ldap module.
+In debian-like:

+    aptitude install python-ldap

+##### File Authentication

+  The only needed module here is the python csv lib, which already comes with most of the python installations.

 ### Configuration

-  Once you have decided wich port to use, you need to edit the configuration file in the doorcontrol/conf.yml file, as well as the ldap connection data.
+  Once you have decided wich port to use, you need to edit the configuration file in the doorcontrol/conf.yml file, as well as the ldap connection data, or the URI to the csv file.

 ### Run on startup